Science

 Why Christians Should Care About Science

 Our modern world has been uniquely characterized by the preeminence of science and scientific approaches to the pursuit of truth.
 This is understandable, since the discipline of science has answered questions that would grind the gears of any other discipline to a stop.
 Science has undoubtedly impacted our lives; scientific products help us live longer, produce more, and undertake new endeavours.
-Growing in our understanding of the scientific world allows us to better appreciate its work, and see how it complements the Christian life.
+Scientific discovery also opens us up to beauties of the natural world that were previously unknown to us.
+From the ocean’s depths to distant galaxies we continue to find beauty and awe afresh in both the familiar and unexplored.
+Growing in our understanding of science allows us to better appreciate its work, and see how it complements the Christian life.

 Why Scientists Should Care About Christianity